 6. Difficulty Creating Confirmations

 As a result, this contact form solution suddenly becomes very complicated to use.
+Not all small business owners work with a developer or know how to use code.

-Creating a Simple Contact Form Without Jetpack
+Creating a WordPress Contact Form Without Jetpack

 Step 1: Create a Contact Form in WordPress